theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-yunio-via-nintex-gateway.md

 - Install yunIO version 1.26.3 or higher.
 - Set up Basic Authentication in yunIO, see [Documentation: Access Restrictions](../documentation/access-restrictions/index.md).

-### Creating a yunIO Service for Nintex Gateway
+### Create a yunIO Service for Nintex Gateway

 1. [Create a service](../getting-started.md/#create-a-service) in yunIO.
 The depicted example uses the BAPI SD_RFC_CUSTOMER_GET to search and extract customer data from SAP.
 2. Click :yunio-run: to testrun the service in yunIO :number-1:.
-For more information, see [Documentation: Running Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
+For more information, see [Documentation: Run Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
 3. Navigate to **Settings** and select *Nintex Gateway* as the **OpenAPI Target Kind** to add predefined Nintex Gateway properties to the service definition.<br>
 ![nintex-gateway-target](../assets/images/yunio/articles/nintex-gateway-target.png){:class="img-responsive"}
 4. Navigate to **Services** and click :yunio-run-download: to download the service definition :number-2:.<br>